DamoM73/digital-solutions-text/ds_textbook/1_explore/1_describe_problem/unit_2.md

 # Unit 2: Describing the Problem

+When describing the problemyou will need to consider the data aspect, in addtion to the requirements from Unit 1.

 ## The nature of data-driven problems
 > Data can be enormously helpful with formulating policies, providing services and performing government tasks.
 This is something that we will tackle systematically.
 Taking a data-driven approach refers to the systematic collection, management, analysis, interpretation and application of data. {cite}`nldigibeter_2019_problem`